 reentry and aftercare.

-This Office of Justice Programs website provides detailed information on promising programs focused on reducing
+This National Institute of Justice (NIJ) website provides detailed information on promising programs focused on reducing

 offender recidivism and successfully reintegrating an offender back into the community.

 NIJ funded a multiyear, multisite evaluation of programs funded under a collaborative federal effort — the Serious and Violent Offender Reentry Initiative (SVORI).

 The goal of the initiative was to improve reentry outcomes along five dimensions: criminal justice, employment, education, health and housing.
 This site provides access to

 National Reentry Resource Center.
 Established by the Second Chance Act (Public Law 110-199) and administered by the Bureau of Justice Assistance, U.S. Department of Justice, the National Reentry Resource Center provides education, training, and technical assistance to states, tribes, territories, local governments, service providers, non-profit organizations, and corrections institutions working on prisoner reentry.
 The National Reentry Resource Center is a project of the Council of State Governments Justice Center.